-Lea has more than 25 years of experience in the manufacture of monoclonal blood bank reagents as Manager of Raw Material Manufacturing at Immucor and Manager of Monoclonal Reagents at Gamma Biologicals.
+Lea has more than 25 years of experience in the manufacture of monoclonal blood bank reagents as Director of Raw Material Manufacturing at Immucor and Manager of Monoclonal Reagents at Gamma Biologicals.

 Mike has spent more than 35 years in the blood bank diagnostic Industry, beginning his career in sales with Ortho Diagnostics and then becoming involved in the startup of two blood bank companies, BCA and Immucor.
 He served a combined 25 years as Director, then Vice President of Sales at Immucor.

 Carol has more than 30 years of experience in immunohematology, serving as an assistant blood bank supervisor in a large trauma center and then as a supervisor of a large hospital transfusion service.
 She was a sales representative for both Gamma Biologicals and Immucor, as well as a regional manager at Immucor.

 In addition to the employees above, Siwa Biotech is comprised of a very experienced and highly qualified group of MD and PhD scientists dedicated to the development of new clones producing monoclonal blood typing reagents.

 Siwa was founded in 2005 by Drs.
 William Canfield (Chairman and CEO) and Kevin Moore (President).
 Both are trained Hematologists/Oncologists and former faculty at the University of Oklahoma Health Sciences Center.
 Dr. Canfield left the University in 1998 to found Novazyme Pharmaceuticals; subsequently acquired by Genzyme in 2001.
 From 2005-2015 he was Chairman of Cytovance Biologics until it was acquired by Hepalink.
-From 1998 to 2013 Dr. Moore was an investigator at the Oklahoma Medical Research Foundation a private, non-profit research institute in Oklahoma City, where he performed his groundbreaking research on TPSTs.
+From 1998 to 2013 Dr. Moore was an investigator at the Oklahoma Medical Research Foundation a private, non-profit research institute in Oklahoma City.